benhowell/benhowell.github.com/_drafts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 <br/>

 #### IP camera streaming into OpenCV
-As getting vision from an IP camera into [OpenCV][8] is an uneccessarily tricky stumbling block, we'll only concentrate on the code that streams vision from an IP camera to OpenCV which then simply displays that stream.
+As getting vision from an IP camera into [OpenCV][8] is an unnecessarily tricky stumbling block, we'll only concentrate on the code that streams vision from an IP camera to OpenCV which then simply displays that stream.
 <br />

 **webcam-opencv-example.py**